 BOTTOM PICTURE: Sort letters by characteristic: straight lines, circles, etc.

-graphing.
+The treasure boxes can also be used for graphing.
 I made a bunch of templates that students use based on how many different types of objects are in the box.
 This is an easy way to integrate language arts and science with math.

 I have found the more hands on and the more integrated I make my lessons, the more engaged my students are and the less discipline problems I have.
 Happy kids = happy teacher!